EvelynPloetz/Deep-LASI/docs/source/docu/opening.rst

 ..  _extraction_modes:
 Extraction modes
 ~~~~~~~~~~~~~
 To start the extraction process, reload the earlier derived map via :code:`> File > Mapping > Open Map`.
-Once the map is successfully loaded, you are directly forwarded to the sub-GUI **Extraction** showing a detection mask created like the one shown on the top right part of :numref:`screenshot_extraction`. |br|
-Alternatively, you were directly forwarded after the :ref:`mapping` (Please don't forget to save the generated map in this case).
-This mask is used to calculate the emission intensity of the particle inside the central circle, and also the background within the outer ring.
-The user has the freedom to change the mask settings when needed.
+Once the map is successfully loaded, you are directly forwarded to the sub-GUI **Extraction** showing a detection mask created like the one shown on the top right part of :numref:`screenshot_extraction`.
+Alternatively, you were directly forwarded after the :ref:`mapping` process (please don't forget to save the generated map in this case before proceeding with the extraction).

 .. figure:: ./../figures/documents/Fig_11_Map_Saving.png
    :width: 400